edincubator/edi-doc/source/reference/hadoop.rst

 MapReduce process
 -----------------

-A general MapReduce job involves different phases that must be correctly understand by the developers to create scalable processes and make a correct use of the distributed computation environment.
+A general MapReduce job involves different phases that must be understood by developers to create scalable processes and make a correct use of the distributed computation environment.
 The following `Wikipedia entry <https://en.wikipedia.org/wiki/MapReduce>`_ provides a good tarting poing to understand the general process of a MapReduce job.